siimple/siimple-icons/README.md

 ```
 npm install -g gulp
 ```

+### Build the sprite

-Now you can generate the sprite with all the images running the following command:
+You can generate the sprite with all the images running the following command:

 ```
 gulp sprite
 ```

+This will generate a file called `siimple-icons.svg` on the `dist` folder.